KDE/digikam-doc/README.md

 screenshot-dropshadow.sh -b png
 ```

-where <png> is the file extenion to look for.
+where <png> is the file extension to look for.
 The script can be used
 with additional arguments, see '-h' for more options.

 ## PNG screenshot optimizations